Meal Pattern Tables

 -

-Inadequate Fluid Milk Supply: If your SFA cannot get a supply of fluid milk due to an emergency, please submit an Inadequate Fluid Milk Supply Request within 2 business days to the School Nutrition Team.
+Inadequate Fluid Milk Supply: If your SFA cannot get a supply of fluid milk due to an emergency, please submit an Inadequate Fluid Milk Supply Request within 2 business days.
 Find more information within the Federal Regulations [7 CFR 210.10(d)(2)].

 Vegetable